 Bam!
 You have dyed fabric.

 In this last photo you can see the results of the dye over the white silk/rayon blend velvet.
-The pink piece farthest to the left is so pretty, I am
+The pink piece farthest to the left is so pretty, I am very pleased.
+I dyed it twice with the reds, once

 would have been enough if I had followed instructions and microwaved until the liquid was clear.
 In the end I nuked that piece 6 minutes and the color is lush.